Communitrics/api/README.md

    - **`/CHANNEL_ID` Specify a channel ID (such as UCX6OQ3DkcsbYNE6H8uQQuVA) to only retrieve records for that channel.**
    - `?averages=true` Specifying `?averages=true` in the URL includes averages in the response.
 These are daily, minutely and secondly averages correct to 10 decimal places.
    - `?all=true` Specifying `?all=true` in the URL includes all subscriber count records.
 This is not reccomended due to this including hits and re-hits for milestones (not just the first time the channel hit it), making averages sometimes be very high.
-   -  `?david=true` Specifying `?david=true` in the URL provides the daily Daivd Summerall Viewstats updates for MrBeast that he did between January and April of 2024 in the response.
+   -  `?david=true` Specifying `?david=true` in the URL provides the daily David Summerall Viewstats updates for MrBeast that he did between late-January and mid-May of 2024 in the response.
 Without specifying this, you only get the API milestones of MrBeast.
    - `?format=csv` Specifying `?format=csv` in the URL gives you a popup to download the response with your chosen paramaters as a CSV file.
  - You can choose multiple parameters by separating them with `&`.
 For example, `?averages=true&all=true` would include both averages and all subscriber count records in the response.
 <br><br><br>